jason10033/mpox-severity-score/content/home/welcome.md

 The **MPOX Severity Scoring System (MPOX-SSS)** was developed specifically for the 2022 outbreak.

-A﻿n abstract has been submitted to CROI and more information will be posted here after CROI 2023.
+An abstract has been submitted to CROI and more information will be posted here after CROI 2023.

 {{% staticref "uploads/MPOX_SSS_V7.pdf" "newtab" %}}Download the MPOX-SSS Tool{{% /staticref %}}